typelevel/typelevel.github.com/_posts/2016-09-19-variance-phantom.md

 the type parameter may be contravariant.

-This rule seems to be contradict the rule for covariance, except that all "every" statements are always true when the set under consideration is empty.
+This rule seems to be contradict the rule for covariance, except that all “every” statements are always true when the set under consideration is empty.

 1. Set **S** is empty.